 LAW 8650 Race and the Law Seminar Credits: 1-3

 As permitted by Missouri Supreme Court Rule 13, senior law students, under supervision, handle cases referred from the Public Defender.
-Students enroll for two semesters and are required to devote at least 10 hours per week to applied skills, weekly conferences, and attend lectures on criminal defense law and practice.
+Students enroll for two semesters and apply lawering skills to represent client, conduct weekly conferences, and attend lectures on criminal defense law and practice.

 Prerequisites: LAW 8634.

-LAW 8656A Missouri Attorney General's Office Clinic Credits: 2
+LAW 8656A Missouri Attorney General's Office Internship Credits: 1-3

 As Permitted by Missouri Supreme Court Rule 13, second and third year law students, under supervision, work at the Attorney General's Office in Kansas City assisting with the duties and functions of the office provides the community.
-Students are required to devote at least 6 hours per week to formalized instructions, individual mentoring, and instruction and guidance from assistant attorney generals.
+The internship provides formalized instruction, and individual mentoring and supervision from assistant attorney generals.
 Limited enrollment.

 Prerequisites: Rule 13 certification.

 LAW 8656C Jackson County Prosecutor Clinic-Family Law Prosecution Credits: 2-3

-Up to three students will be assigned to work in the Federal Public Defender's Office.
-Under the supervision of the Federal Public Defender, a student will prepare pleadings and represent federal ndigent criminal defendants.
+Students work in the Federal Public Defender's Office, under the supervision of the Federal Public Defender.
+Students prepare pleadings and represent federal ndigent criminal defendants.
 Students will be expected to perform legal research, to write memoranda, motions and briefs, to observe and to appropriately participate in trials,pre-trial hearings, motion hearings and, in general, to assist in litigation.
 Students must meet eligibility requirements and be certified in compliance with the Local Federal Rules of Court.
-Student will work a pre-approved schedule totaling 6 hours a week for 14 weeks with a minimum of 80 hours a semester for two academic credit hours and to attend regular conference with their Supervising Attorney and with their Faculty Supervisor.
 Students must have completed three semesters of law school and must be in the upper half of their class.
 Ungraded.
 Pass/Fail.